Canada-Albania relations

 Related links

-In June 2017, Albania deployed 18 troops to the Canada-led NATO multinational mission to Latvia.
-Canada has also provided assistance to Albania in an anti-personnel mine destruction program and has contributed expertise and training to help the Albanian military destroy some 10,000 tonnes of small arms and light-weapons ammunition.
+Canada maintains positive defence relations with Albania.
+As of April 2021, Albania began contributing to NATO’s Enhanced Forward Presence, deploying 21 personnel to the Canada-led Battle Group in Latvia.
+Canada has provided assistance to Albania through an anti-personnel mine destruction program, and has contributed expertise and training to help the Albanian military destroy roughly 10,000 tonnes of small arms and light-weapons ammunition.

 Partnerships and organizations